 Unplug and make sure the iron is totally cooled, warns Maids by Trade.
 Then, place wax paper or a paper towel on a flat surface and sprinkle a tablespoon of coarse salt on top.
 Just like this:

 Turn the iron on and crank it to the highest setting, but turn off the steam.
 Lightly press the iron down on the salted paper, moving it back and forth a few times until the sole plate is clean.
-Unplug and let cool.
+Unplug and let it cool.

-Home Office
+Home Office Spring Cleaning Tips

-33. Spot check your desk for rings.
+33. Spot-check your desk for rings.

 Keep an eye out for coffee and beverage rings, advises David Salsone, director of operations for the office-cleaning experts at Managed by Q. Wipe those spots down with an all-purpose cleaning solution and a rag.